 Apple Search Ads Basic comes exactly as it sounds, basic.
 It’s supposed to help indie and smaller app developers get more installs with less investment of time.

-First, ASA Basic runs on a cost-per-install (CPI) model.
+First, Search Ads Basic runs on a cost-per-install (CPI) model.
 This essentially sets a cost-per-acquisition (CPA) goal for your Search Ads campaign.
-A benefit no doubt, since you end up only paying for the users you acquire.
+A benefit no doubt since you end up only paying for the users you acquire.
 Second, it truly is targeted towards smaller developers.
 It limits you to a $10,000 USD campaign spend per app per month and the promotion of 50 apps.

-Overall the ASA Basic system is a bit of, let’s say, a self driving car.
+Overall the Basic system is a bit of, let’s say, a self-driving car.
 All developers have to do is choose to run a Basic campaign, set a max CPI bid and off the Search Ad will go.

-With ASA Basic you can’t choose Keywords, define Ad Groups, or use Creative Sets.
+With Apple Search Ads Basic you can’t choose Keywords, define Ad Groups, or use Creative Sets.
 Apple essentially takes care of all of this for you.

 Alright, so what’s the problem?
 Because until now, it sounds like you get to sit back, relax and watch the app installs roll in while Apple does all the heavy lifting.
 Let me tell you.